 “The natural colors will turn your eggs a pretty pastel color.
 It’s definitely a more natural look than the fluorescent colors you get from the food dye, but I happen to think it’s even more beautiful the natural way,” adds Ferrari.

 Dr. Taz recommends adding purple cabbage to the water as your eggs are boiling.
 Alternatively, she suggests adding spinach, cocoa, or turmeric for some variations in color.
 Or boil beets, add a few teaspoons of vinegar, and soak your boiled eggs overnight.

 Can you eat Easter egg dye?

-In fact, Vaness Rissetto, RD, says that many dye kits are made with vegetable-based dyes and food coloring, so they are generally safe.
-She did say she definitely wouldn't eat eggs dyed with hacks like shaving cream, but food grade ones are perfectly acceptable.
+Easter egg dyes that are food-grade or made at home with natural ingredients are safe to eat.
+Vanessa Rissetto, RD, says that many dye kits are made with vegetable-based dyes and food coloring, so they are generally safe.
+She wouldn't recommend eating eggs dyed with hacks, like shaving cream, though.

 Rissetto recommends being mindful of food safety and not eating any eggs that have been left outside in the sun or that have been left over for more than a week.
 This will help protect you and your family from food-borne illnesses.

 One thing to note about the Easter egg dye kits or DIY dyes that use artificial food dye is that even though most are considered safe to eat, some children and adults may be particularly sensitive to food dyes and may want to steer clear of eating eggs with those ingredients.